sasip-climate/sasip-climate.github.io/content/pages/publications/index.md

 - _Ying_: [**_Introducing NEDAS: a Light-weight and Scalable Python Solution for Ensemble Data Assimilation_**](https://www.researchgate.net/publication/380571659_Introducing_NEDAS_a_Light-weight_and_Scalable_Python_Solution_for_Ensemble_Data_Assimilation), _Journal of Advances in Modeling Earth System, May, 2024, preprint_.

 - _Finn, Durand, Farchi, Bocquet, Brajard_: [**_Towards diffusion models for large-scale sea-ice modelling_**](https://doi.org/10.48550/arXiv.2406.18417), _ICML 2024 workshop: Machine Learning for Earth System Modeling, June, 2024_.

+- _Brodeau, Rampal, Òlason, Dansereau_: [**_Implementation of a brittle sea-ice rheology in an Eulerian, finite-difference, C-grid modeling framework: Impact on the simulated deformation of sea-ice in the Arctic_**](https://doi.org/10.5194/gmd-17-6051-2024), _Geosci.
+Model Dev.
+Discuss., August, 2024.

 ---
 # 2023